hendrikmattern/physics/lecture_tutorials/2A_lec_tut.md

 ## Electric field of an electric dipole
 An electric dipole consists of two equal charges but with opposite sign, i.e. $+Q$ and $-Q$.
 The charges are separated by the distance $l$.
+The simple concept of an electric dipole can be leveraged to understand capacitors, polar molecules, generators, motors, antennas, and many more applications.

 ## Task 2A.6.
 What is the strength of electric field produced by a dipole (assume no other external electric field present).